tekhnus/misc/drafts/crsh/README.md

 with outstanding built-in remote capabilities.

-if you ssh into servers or containers a lot, you probably spent your time on:
+if you ssh into servers or containers a lot, you probably spend your time and effort on:
   - configuring the shell on each new host;
   - migrating the shell history between the hosts;
   - re-establishing the remote session